Is Your Head Getting in Your Way As a Ballplayer?

-In no time at all he found himself on the bench, feeling like a total head case.
+In no time at all this athlete found himself on the bench, feeling like a total head case.
 The coaches had lost all confidence in him and that just added to his growing self-doubts.
 Now he even dreaded having to go out and start a game.
 A trusted teammate suggested that he talk to someone who knew about the mental part of the game, but this pitcher thought that anything related to the "mental" side was just for "crazy athletes."
 The teammate laughingly explained, "The mental side of this game is for anyone who wants to raise the level of their play.
 It will help you build back your confidence, strengthen your ability to block out all the garbage the guys have been throwing your way and it will get you throwing great, like you used to at crunch time!
 Practicing mental toughness exercises are just like doing weights man!
 Weights help you build up physical strength so you can throw and hit harder.
 The mental side will help you build up your mental toughness strength.
 Hey, even I saw a mental coach last year!"

 By the time this pitcher contacted me, he was ready to give up on his dream.
 His self-confidence was shot and he had little hope that he would ever play the game again the way he once did.
 If mental toughness was a scale of 1-10 he was a -3!
 Mental training?
 Yeah, he'd try anything!
 He was desperate.